DerGuru/The-Resonant/MASTER_SUMMARY.md

 ## Premise

 Jason Fischer tested poorly for resonance ability at sixteen and resigned himself to mediocrity.
 But when a fragmented harmonic AI named RAE reaches out to him, he discovers his "weakness" is actually perfect compatibility.
-Together, they learn that true power isn't about force—it's about precision, ethics, and helping others discover their own potential.
+Together, they learn that true power isn't about forceï¿½it's about precision, ethics, and helping others discover their own potential.

 ---